Sentosa: Transport

+Cable Car and Mainland Buses

 Sentosa can be reached from the Singapore mainland via a short causeway or Cable Car, which originates from Mount Faber and passes through HarbourFront en route to its final destination at Imbiah Lookout.
 In 2015, Sentosa opened an intra-island Cable Car to facilitate travelling within the island.
 Dubbed the "Sky Network", the Cable Car has 3 stations, in Siloso, Imbiah, and near the now-closed Merlion, and is not linked to the original Cable Car.

 Public bus services are available to connect Sentosa Island to the mainland.
 Tong Tar Transport service RWS8 operates between VivoCity/ HarbourFront station to Resorts World Sentosa during peak hours only.
 On 30 July 2017, SBS Transit Bus Service 123 was extended to enhance connectivity to Resorts World Sentosa, Merlion Tower (now closed), and Beach Station Bus Terminal.

 Prior to COVID-19 pandemic in Singapore, SMRT had operated Express Bus Services 188R and 963R between Choa Chu Kang and Woodlands towards Resorts World Sentosa respectively on weekends and public holidays.
 These bus routes were withdrawn on 7 April 2020 due to low demand.

+Sentosa Express

 The island is also accessible by the Sentosa Express monorail, which replaced the old Sentosa Monorail that operated from 1982 to 2005.
 The Sentosa Express has three stations on Sentosa and one on mainland Singapore.
 The northern terminus of the line, which opened on 15 January 2007, is located at the VivoCity shopping mall on the mainland and the southernmost terminus, Beach Station, is located on Sentosa Island.
 In Vivocity, the mainland MRT is in turn served by the HarbourFront of the North East Line and the Circle Line.

-Within Sentosa, there are three bus services, identified as Bus A, Bus B, and Bus C. Bus C duplicates Bus A's service entirely but both are operating.
+Bus Terminal

+The Beach Station Bus Terminal within Sentosa serves both residents and tourists access to various amenities around Sentosa.
+There are two bus services serving the terminal, identified as Bus A and Bus B. SBS Transit Bus Service 123 also serves this terminal.

+Car/Foot

 Since 1998, passenger cars have been allowed to enter the island.

 Visitors can also access the island via the Sentosa Boardwalk which is parallel to the causeway (which opened on 29 January 2011).
 The first two days of its opening were marked with free entry into Sentosa for visitors who walk, and subsequently, an SGD 1 admission fee into Sentosa is charged.
 From 7 June 2014 to 4 January 2015, walk-in entry into Sentosa via the Sentosa Boardwalk is free on weekends and public holidays.
 Walk-in has been free of charge since the end of SG50 celebrations.
 The Sentosa Boardwalk hosts frequent bazaars on weekends.